signature-opensource/CK-Globalization/CK.Globalization/UserMessage/README.md

   can be set with `With( byte depth )` when needed.

-Static factory methods can be used to create `UserMessage` from a plain text, an interpolated string, with an explicit `ExtendedCultureInfo` (ar a `NormalizedCultureInfo` that specializes the `ExtendedCultureInfo`) and with or without a Resource name.
+Static factory methods can be used to create `UserMessage` from a plain text, an interpolated string, with an explicit `ExtendedCultureInfo` (or a `NormalizedCultureInfo` since it specializes the `ExtendedCultureInfo`) and with or without a resource name.
 Example:

 ```csharp